pkrajenta/I-Ching/README.md

 ## Installation

-To install the app, download the APK from here or build it from source using Android Studio.
+To install the app, build it from source using Android Studio.

 This project is licensed under the MIT License.